jeroldcuico/TicTacToe/readme.md

 ```
 npm i vite@latest
 ```
-then follow instructions to create the project using Typescript instead of React
+then follow instructions to create the project using React Typescript instead of React Javascript

 To install dependencies